STRockefeller/gorm-linq/README.md

 })
 ```

-You can also use `gormlinq` with GORM's `Scope` method to apply a function to the underlying `gorm.DB` instance:
+You can also use `gorm-linq` with GORM's `Scope` method to apply a function to the underlying `gorm.DB` instance:

 ```go
 users.Scope(func(db *gorm.DB) *gorm.DB {